 Child support is one of the few financial issues that may be modified after a divorce is over.
 If one party has a substantial change in their financial circumstances they can seek modification of child support.
 A change in financial circumstances can arise from a reduction or increase in income for one of the parties.
 Increased expenses for the child or children can also be a change in financial circumstances that can give rise to a modification of child support.

 You have worked hard during your adult life to be successful.
 You may own a home, vehicles and retirement accounts.
-As you may already know, in cases of someone passing away if there is no final will and testament usually an auction house takes care of the person’s estate and if they don’t they will normally seek help with an estate attorney.
+According to an estate planning attorney, in cases of someone passing away if there is no final will and testament usually an auction house takes care of the person’s estate and if they don’t they will normally seek help with an estate attorney.
 This is only the case if there is a death involved.
-In this situation those assets will be divided either by agreement of the parties or by a judge.
+In this situation those assets will be arranged by an estate planning attorney or by a judge.

 The law governing the division of both assets and debts in Georgia is equitable division.
 This law does not mean a 50/50 split of assets and debts.
 The judge can utilize quite a few factors in deciding how to divide assets and debts in a divorce case.
 Some of those factors are the incomes of the parties, the behavior of the parties during the marriage, and the contribution of each party to the assets and debts that need to be divided.